This page is about acupuncture for people with cancer. There is information about

 3 studies have been carried out into whether acupuncture can help people with cancer to sleep better.
 A review of studies in 2013 found that there is currently no evidence that it can help but suggested that we need better designed studies to find out.

 Some people think that acupuncture may work because of a placebo effect.
-For example, the benefits might be due to the attention of the therapist, being listened to, or just having the chance to lie down and relax.
+The placebo effects means that people have a benefit from the treatment because they believe that it will work.
+The benefits may also be due to the attention of the therapist, being listened to, or just having the chance to lie down and relax.
 To try to account for the placebo effect, some studies compare true acupuncture with sham acupuncture.
 Sham acupuncture uses a special needle that does not actually penetrate the skin.
 Some studies have shown that the real acupuncture worked better than the sham acupuncture for some symptoms.
 For others, there was no difference.

-Very rarely, acupuncture can have a serious side effect, such as infection or heart damage.
-These effects are generally the result of poor practice.
+Very rarely, acupuncture can have a serious side effect, such as a punctured lung or serious infection.
+These effects are thought to happen in fewer than 1 in 200,000 treatments.

 Always check with your doctor before you start using any type of complementary or alternative treatment.
-Look in our complementary therapy section for more information about telling your doctor if you are using CAM therapy.
-Always make sure your acupuncturist knows your full medical and drug history at every visit, especially if anything has changed.
+Always make sure your acupuncture practitioner knows your full medical and drug history at every visit, especially if anything has changed.

-There is information about finding an acupuncturist further down this page.
-If you go for private treatment, your first consultation will usually be longer than normal treatment sessions.
+There is information about finding a practitioner further down this page.
+If you go for private treatment, your first consultation will usually be longer than follow up treatment sessions.
 Roughly you should expect to pay between £40 and £80 for your first consultation and between £30 and £70 for following treatments.
-If you have private healthcare it is always worth asking the company if they cover acupuncture, because some do.
+If you have private healthcare it is always worth asking the company if they cover acupuncture, because some of them do.

-The best way to find a reliable acupuncturist in the UK is to
+The best way to find a reliable acupuncture practitioner in the UK is to

-- Contact one of the acupuncture organisations listed below and ask them for a list of acupuncturists in your area
+- Contact one of the acupuncture organisations listed below and ask them for a list of practitioners in your area

 - Check if the organisation has a code of practice and ethics and a disciplinary and complaints procedure – the better complementary organisations do